If You Want More Inner Peace

 After you have been meditating regularly for six months, add this instruction to your meditation: Until now your mantra has probably been coming from your head, or from nowhere in particular.
 From now on during meditation, gently shift your attention so that the mantra comes from your chest.
 To help center your mantra in your chest, notice your breathing occasionally.

 We are continually updating this site with more information about meditation and how to increase inner peace, so check back in occasionally.
-We also offer a corporate program, contact us for more information about those.

 ~ ~ ~